ZoneMinder/zmeventnotification/docs/guides/es_faq.rst

 Is this officially developed by ZM developers?
 ----------------------------------------------

-No. I developed it for zmNinja, but you can use it with your own consumer.
+No. `@pliablepixels <https://github.com/pliablepixels>`__ developed it for zmNinja, `@baudneo <https://github.com/baudneo>`__ forked it to make changes.
+You can use it with your own consumer.

 How can I use this with Node-Red or Home Assistant?
 ---------------------------------------------------
+**UPDATED AS OF neo-ZMES 7.0:**
+The 'hooks' config (objectconfig.yml) now has a section for sending MQTT messages to topics.
+There is support for sending the matching image that is labeled and has bounding boxes drawn on it via MQTT to a Home Assistant MQTT Camera.

+See the 'MQTT Add-On' section of objectconfig.yml for more details.

+**The old MQTT system is configured in the zmeventnotification.ini file and the Perl side of ES handles it.**
 As of version 1.1, the event server also supports MQTT (Contributed by `@vajonam <https://github.com/vajonam>`__). zmeventnotification server can be configured to broadcast on a topic called